uga-libraries/format-report/documentation/archive_reports_workflow.md

 4. Open standardize_formats.csv in a spreadsheet program and sort alphabetically by Format_Name.

 ## Combine Department Data
+In this step, combine format data from all the ARCHive groups into one spreadsheet, and add collections, standardized format type and name, and NARA preservation information.

+1. Run the merge_format_reports.py script to generate two spreadsheets with combined format data.
+The script has two arguments, report_folder, which is the path to archive_reports, and nara_csv, which is the path to NARA's Digital Preservation Plan Spreadsheet.
+Script outputs:
+   - archive_formats_by_aip_YYYYMM.csv has collection information
+   - archive_formats_by_group_YYYYMM.csv has file counts and size in GB
+   - Both reports have format information and NARA preservation information.

+2. Review the NARA matches.
+If there were multiple possible matches to a single format, delete ones that do match as well.
+If there was no automatic match to NARA due to differences in spelling and abbreviations, add the match.
+When adding a match, in the NARA_Match_Type column use the same categories as the script but add (Manual) to the end.

+3. Save a copy of both spreadsheets to the Format Analysis folder in Teams for this year.

 ## Create ARCHive Reports